 The College offers eight intercollegiate sports.
 They include men's and women's basketball, baseball, softball, men's and women's soccer, and men's and women's golf.
 SMCC Athletics is a member of the Yankee Small College Conference (YSCC), which is the regional league for the parent national organization the United States Collegiate Athletic Association (USCAA).
+The USCAA is a national organization of small colleges across the country and offers national championship opportunities as well as national recognition for student athletes.

 SMCC Athletics has won close to 40 conference championships and has participated in multiple USCAA National Tournaments.

-In addition to the intercollegiate athletics program, a variety of intramural sports fitness programs and recreational activities are offered.
-With a brand new fitness center and aerobics studio, the Athletic Department has something for every student who attends the college.
+In addition to the intercollegiate athletics program, a variety of intramural sports, fitness programs and recreational activities are offered through a comprehensive fitness center, aerobics room, and updated locker rooms.
+All of this allows the Athletic Department to offer something for every student who attends the college.

-Located at the front of our 80-acre oceanside campus, the Hutchinson Union Building Athletic Center, or "HUB", serves as the center of all athletic programs at the College.
-The HUB is complemented by our baseball diamond, softball and soccer fields which also serve the programs recreational needs Students, faculty, and staff can also take advantage of the series of walking trails around the campus knows as the "Green Belt".
+Located at the front of our 80-acre oceanside campus, the Hutchinson Union Building (HUB) Athletic Center serves as the center of all athletic programs at the College.
+The HUB is complemented by the Graves Athletic Fields which hosts the college's baseball and softball diamonds and soccer fields.
+Students, faculty, and staff can also take advantage of the series of walking trails around the campus knows as the "Green Belt."